 Keep in mind that blocking DHT is NOT the most important part of reversing hair loss.
 It is DHT sensitivity that is really the crucial difference that leads to hair follicle miniaturization.

 So, instead of focusing on lowering your DHT levels, focus on lowering sensitivity.
-I reveal the key to doing this in my course, the Equilibrium Program.

-However here are a few quick green tea alternatives:
+Here are a few quick green tea alternatives:

 Pumpkin Seed Oil (PSO)